mattermost/docs/source/messaging/common-navigating-mattermost-products.rst

 History arrows
 --------------

-Use the arrows to the right of the tool switcher to show the last channel/next channel.
+Use the arrows to the right of the Product menu to show the last channel/next channel.

 Server list
 -----------